LoopKit/loopdocs/docs/nightscout/remote-overrides.md

         * Your bolus will be accepted and take place in addition to the high temp basal
     * Looper is using Automatic Bolus Dosing Strategy
         * Loop will initiate 40% of the recommended dose when it receives the carb remote command
-        * Your bolus will be accepted and take place in addition to the any previous automatic boluses
+        * Your bolus will be accepted and take place in addition to an automatic boluses

     Typically, sending a carb command alone is sufficient for Loop to know about the carbs and begin to dose for them.